colinwren/cartero-screencast/README.md

 # Cartero Screen Cast Outline
 ## Intro

-Cartero is a client side asset managment tool that enables users to have a modular front-end architecture.
-I am going to walk through the setup and workflow of using Cartero with an [Express.js](http://expressjs.com/) server.
+In this screencast, I am going to walk through the setup and workflow of using the Cartero client side asset managment tool with an [Express.js](http://expressjs.com/) server.

 ## Install dependencies and create Express server
-First, lets a create new folder for our project and install all our dependencies with npm:
+First off, lets a create new folder for our project called `myApp` and install all our dependencies with npm:

 ```
 npm install express cartero cartero-express-hook jade grunt grunt-contrib-watch grunt-contrib-sass
 ```

-Now we can create a simple Express server at `server.js` that uses the [Jade](http://jade-lang.com/) for views:
+Now we can create a simple Express server at `server.js` that uses the [Jade](http://jade-lang.com/) template engine for view rendering:
 #### `server.js`
 ```javascript
 var express = require( 'express' );